Tips

 Early Life and Inspiration

 Mike Cessario was born and raised in Pennsylvania where he grew up with collections of Mad magazine, a comic magazine.
 These comics were the early inspiration that led Cessario to become interested in design.
 In high school, Cessario became a huge rock fan and played the guitar in a punk rock band.
+Despite being great at the guitar, he eventually decided to pursue a career in design.
+In 2008, he graduated from the ArtCenter College of Design in Pasadena with a graphic design and advertising degree and began his career.

 The Seed of an Idea